h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 The Token field MUST change for every new unique packet which is sent.
 For DTLS transport, it is possible to retransmit duplicate packets, in which case the Token value MUST NOT be changed when a duplicate packet is sent.
 When the contents of a retransmitted packet change for any reason (such changing Acct-Delay-Time as discussed in {{RFC2866}} Section 5.2), the Token value MUST be changed.

 The Token MUST be different for different packets on the same connection.
-That is, if two packets are bit-for-bit identical (other than the Token field), then those two packets may have the same token value.
+If a packet is retransmitted without any changes, then the retransmitted packet MUST use the same token value.
 If the two packets have any differences, then the Token values for those two packets is required to be different.
+Note that on reliable transports, packets are never retransmitted, and therefore every new packet sent has a unique Token value.

 For simplicity, it is RECOMMENDED that the Token values be generated from a 32-bit counter which is unique to each connection.
 Such a counter SHOULD be initialized from a random number generator whenever a new connection is opened.
 The counter can then be incremented for every new packet which is sent.
 As there is no special meaning for the Token, there is no meaning when a counter "wraps" around from a high value to zero.